jferrl/go-githubauth/README.md

 ### Generate GitHub Application Token

-First of all you need to create a GitHub App and generate a private key.
+First, create a GitHub App and generate a private key.
 To authenticate as a GitHub App, you need to generate a JWT.
-[Generating a jwt for a github app](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-json-web-token-jwt-for-a-github-app)
+[Generating a JWT for a GitHub App](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-json-web-token-jwt-for-a-github-app)

+#### With Client ID (Recommended)

 ```go
 package main